markmelville/FakeHttp/README.md

 FakeHttp contains helpers that allow isolated testing of code that makes HTTP requests.
 Even though the code thinks it has a real object, all the responses are faked and so no actual HTTP request is made.

 ## NuGet
-This project is foun on NuGet.org at [https://nuget.org/packages/FakeHttp]
+This project is found on NuGet.org at [https://nuget.org/packages/FakeHttp]

 ## HttpClient
 The only currently supported object is System.Net.Http.HttpClient, which is new as of .NET 4.0.
 If this object implemented an interface, you could use your favorite mock library as a fake.
 Since it doesn't, we provide a FakeHttpClient which can be configured to return the desired responses.